EWU logo

 • The Eastern Washington University Retirement Plan (EWURP)

-For Faculty and Exempt staff: Administered by TIAA
+For full time Faculty and Exempt staff: Administered by TIAA

 • The Teachers Retirement System (TRS) Plan 3

-For Faculty: Administered by Washington State Department of Retirement Systems (DRS)
+For full time Faculty: Administered by Washington State Department of Retirement Systems (DRS)

 • The Public Employees Retirement System (PERS) Plan

-For Exempt staff: Administered by Washington State Department of Retirement Systems (DRS)
+For full time Exempt staff: Administered by Washington State Department of Retirement Systems (DRS)

 Retired faculty returning to work after retiring with TIAA plan must have at least a quarter break after the effective retirement date before returning to work.
 Retirees or individuals eligible to retire under any DRS plan are not eligible to participate in the EWURP.
 Contact the Benefits Office to discuss options for plan participation for new employees with prior DRS service.